MicrosoftDocs/windows-dev-docs/hub/apps/develop/settings/settings-windows-11.md

 Some settings are accessed via the Windows registry.
 Other settings are using a tool that retrieves the settings data from the Cloud Data Store and returns them in serialized JSON format.
 For information on using this tool to access Windows settings data, see [Cloud Data Store Settings Reader Tool (readsettingdata.exe)](readsettingsdata-exe.md).

-## Do not disturb (Windows 11)

-Set "do not disturb" status manually or automatically, so that notifications will be sent directly to the notification center.
-There is an implmentation of this setting for Windows 10 that has a different implementation.
-For more information, see [Reference for Windows 10 settings](settings-windows-10).

 ## Ease cursor movement across displays

 When enabled, Windows makes it easier to move your cursor and windows between displays by letting your cursor jump over areas where it would previously get stuck.

 This setting is single-instance.

-### Type: Windows.Data.Settings.DisplaySettings.MultipleDisplays
+### Type: Windows.Data.Settings.DisplaySettings.MultipleDisplays structure

 ### MultipleDisplays Properties